Language of instruction: English

 Spring: early February to late June

-Duration: spring or academic year; fall semester only is not available
+Duration: spring or academic year; fall semester only is not available unless you do not plan to study at UW-Madison during the spring semester.

 The program at the Czech Tech University in Prague is run through IESP.
 Please refer to CTU's website for more information.